 Dean Forest Railway Information

-The Dean Forest Railway visitor attraction is a 4 1/2 mile train line that runs through beautiful woodland and countryside.
+The attraction is a 4 1/2 mile train line that runs through beautiful woodland and countryside.
 They offer visitors a chance to experience the relaxing pace of a typical country branch line.
 The railway line has 5 stations along the way, thus you get a chance to explore the local area.
 The route used to be on the Severn and Wye Railway line, that ran from Lydney to Cinderford.

 The heritage railway line runs between Lydney and Parkend in the Forest of Dean.
 The Dean Forest Railway line has many prominent features, including woodland walks, country pubs and leads down to the Severn estuary and Lydney Harbour.